pytorch/benchmark/torchbenchmark/models/ADDING_MODELS.md

 ### Adding the model code
-The intent is to preserve the original user code as much as possible while adding support for a standardized interface to the benchmark suite.
+The intent is to preserve the original user code as much as possible while adding support for a standardized interface to the benchmark suite and making sure the code can run from any directory and in a process with other models.

 In many case it is fine to simply copy the entire original repo into a subdirectory as a starting point, paying attention to avoid the .git folder, and not to add any large unnecessary data files unintentionally.
+The subdirectory name should be a valid Python identifier because it will become a module in Python and needs to be importable.

 Create a new file 'origin' that contains the url to the git repo you're copying, so it's easy to trace the code back to where it came from.